 “The brilliant Lost Midas - big favourite of mine and ours on this show” – LAUREN LAVERNE (BBC 6MUSIC)

-Under his BMG-signed vocal moniker Kalispell, Wood features prominently on this single.
-Hisradio-friendly pop sensibility andear-candy hooks combine with chopped up vocal harmonies and synth textures for the perfectly poised “Kayla’s Lullaby”, on which Trikakis’ empathetic lyrics take the perspective of a father explaining to his daughter why he and her mother can no longer be together.
+Title-track “Undefined feat.
+Rachel Geller” questions curated pop identities and the agency we have over our image, before leading into the playful “Arroyo Seco” which builds up to a point-break crash of metallic dubstep textures and vaportrap arpeggiators.
+Ear-candy hooks combine with chopped up vocal harmonies and synth textures for the perfectly poised “Kayla’s Lullaby feat.
+Kalispell”, on which Trikakis’ empathetic lyrics take the perspective of a father explaining to his daughter why he and her mother can no longer be together.
 “Despite him not being around as much anymore, he reassures her that he will always love her”, says Trikakis.

-His sophomore LP sees his diverse musical influences filtered through a maturity and an acceptance of himself and his position in a crazy world.
+Lost Midas’ sophomore LP sees his diverse musical influences filtered through a maturity and an acceptance of himself and his position in a crazy world.

 Lost Midas is the alter ego of Boston born Jason Trikakis, who first established himself as a hip hop drummer throughout his